 So the vegan movement is HUGE nowadays.
 So many people are discarding a life of animal products for a healthier plant-based lifestyle.
 If you aren’t vegan yourself, I’m sure you probably know someone that is.
 I know I do!
 My vegan gals are always asking for vegan alternatives to things, and vegan lip balm recipes are no exception.

 If you read my last post about diy lip balm and chapstick you’ll know how versatile they are!
 Not only are they great for lips, but also any area of irritated, dry or chapped skin.
-If I graze my skin, I’ll use some homemade lip balm on it.
+If I graze my skin, I’ll use some balm on it.
 It’ll speed healing and stop dirt or anything getting in.
-Homemade lip balm isn’t just for the lips anymore!
+Lip balm isn’t just for the lips anymore!

 So let’s take a look at our animal-friendly ingredients!